ihemmige/JBAppBackend/README.md

 # JBAppBackend
 Backend for JBApp (job board app).
-This is a Flask server that interfaces with a PostgreSQL db on supabase.
+This is a Flask server that interfaces with a PostgreSQL db on Supabase.

 The server is deployed on Azure at https://jbappbackend.azurewebsites.net